Self-awareness is like great sex: everyone thinks they have a ton of it, but in reality no one knows what the fuck they’re doing.

 For instance, look at this puppy.

-You probably felt good looking at that2].
-Now does that feeling mean anything?
-Fuck no, it’s just a puppy.
-But a lot of people ascribe profundity to any and every emotion that arises.
 It’s a simple but often disastrous error.
 They assume that because some emotions are incredibly important and vital, that all emotions must be incredibly important and vital.
 And that’s simply not the case.
-A lot of emotions are pointless or — and here’s the kicker — merely distractions!
+A lot of emotions are pointless or—and here’s the kicker—merely distractions!

 Yes, you heard me.
 Emotions can also be distractions.
 From what?
 From other emotions.